Marketcircle/AXElements/README.markdown

     rake test

-__NOTE__: some tests are dependent on Accessibility features that are new in OS X Lion and those tests will fail on OS X Snow Leopard.
-If you have any issues then you should look at the output to find hints at what went wrong.
+__NOTE__: there may be some tests are dependent on Accessibility features that are new in OS X Lion which will cause test failures on OS X Snow Leopard.
+If you have any issues then you should look at the output to find hints at what went wrong and/or log a bug.
+I will still support Snow Leopard as long as MacRuby does, but I do not have easy access to a Snow Leopard machine to verify that things still work.

 ### Benchmarks